demisto/content-docs/docs/partners/adopt.md

 <div>
 If you prefer to create the Pull Request directly from GitHub, please follow the below step by step instructions.
 For additional guidance, watch the <a href="https://www.youtube.com/watch?v=9mInBTuC6AE">GitHub video overview</a>.

-**Requirements:** Make sure you working on [fork of the Content repository](https://xsoar.pan.dev/docs/tutorials/tut-setup-dev#step-2-fork-the-github-repo) and you are logged in with your GitHub account.
+**Requirements:** Make sure you are working on [fork of the Content repository](https://xsoar.pan.dev/docs/tutorials/tut-setup-dev#step-2-fork-the-github-repo) and you are logged in with your GitHub account.

 1. Go to the `Packs` folder and find your company’s pack.
 2. Find the `README.md` file and then click the ![Pencil_Icon](/doc_imgs/partners/Pencil_Icon.png) on the right side of the screen to edit the file.